bezmoradi/tutorials/go/generics.md

 Basically it says include all value of type `string` and also all those values that have the underlying type of `string` as in `myStringType` case.

-## How to User Generics with Structs?
+## How to Use Generics with Structs?
 Here is how to do that:

 ```go